rhinstaller/tplib/doc/index.rst

-.. testcases documentation master file, created by sphinx-quickstart on Mon May 18 12:49:05 2020.
+.. tclib documentation master file, created by sphinx-quickstart on Mon May 18 12:49:05 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to testcases's documentation!
+Welcome to tclib's documentation!
 =========================================

 .. toctree::